openslide/openslide.github.io/formats/mirax/index.markdown

 Overview
 --------

-Because JPEG does not allow for large files, multiple JPEG files are needed to encode large images.
+Because JPEG does not allow for large images, multiple JPEGs are needed to encode a slide.

-Unfortunately, (unlike TIFF) JPEG provides very poor support for random-access decoding of parts of a file.
-To avoid having many individual files, MIRAX packs JPEG files into a small number of data files.
+Unfortunately, JPEG (unlike TIFF) provides very poor support for random-access decoding of parts of an image.
+To avoid having many individual files, MIRAX packs JPEG images into a small number of data files.
 The index file provides offsets into the data files for each required piece of data.

 The camera on MIRAX scanners takes overlapping photos and records the position of each one.
-Each photo is then split into multiple JPEG tiles which do not overlap.
-Overlaps only occur between tiles that come from different photos.
+Each photo is then split into multiple JPEG images which do not overlap.
+Overlaps only occur between images that come from different photos.

-To generate level `n + 1`, each JPEG tile from level `n` is downsampled by 2 and then concatenated into a new JPEG tile, 4 old tiles per new JPEG tile (2 x 2).
-This process is repeated for each level, irrespective of tile overlaps.
-Therefore, at sufficiently high levels, a single tile can contain one or more embedded overlaps of non-integral width.
+To generate level `n + 1`, each JPEG image from level `n` is downsampled by 2 and then concatenated into a new JPEG image, 4 old images per new JPEG image (2 x 2).
+This process is repeated for each level, irrespective of image overlaps.
+Therefore, at sufficiently high levels, a single image can contain one or more embedded overlaps of non-integral width.

 Index File